cekit/cekit/docs/getting-started/modules.rst

 To add a module, the ``image.yaml`` file must be modified to add a modules section.
 This is responsible for defining module repositories and providing the list of modules to be installed in order.
 Modules may come from the local file system or from remote git based repositories e.g. on github.

-Edit the file to add the following
+Edit the file to add the highlighted section below.

 .. code-block:: yaml
+  :emphasize-lines: 5-8

+  name: my-example
+  version: 1.0
+  from: centos:7
+  description: My Example Image

   modules:
     repositories: